2024 Lebanon electronic device attacks: Operational details

-The exploding pagers were the AR924 model by the Taiwanese company Gold Apollo, which met Hezbollah's requirements for devices capable of operating for months without needing to be recharged.
+The exploding pagers were the AR924 model offered by the Taiwanese company Gold Apollo, which met Hezbollah's requirements for devices capable of operating for months without needing to be recharged.
 The devices could be recharged with a cable.
 This model is not available for sale in Taiwan nor the United States, and the ministry's figures recorded no direct exports of any Gold Apollo-manufactured pagers from Taiwan to Lebanon during the same period.
 Indirect exports via third parties could not be ruled out.

 Gold Apollo denied making the pagers, explaining that they were made and sold by Budapest-based BAC Consulting Kft., which had a licensing agreement with Gold Apollo for the previous three years.
 Gold Apollo founder Hsu Ching-Kuang said BAC's payments were "very strange", arriving via the Middle East.
 Taiwanese police opened an investigation into Gold Apollo's involvement, searched four locations in Taipei and New Taipei City, and questioned two individuals.
 Both Economic Minister J.W.
 Kuo and Premier Cho Jung-tai denied the pagers were made in Taiwan.
 German broadcaster Deutsche Welle (DW) visited BAC's official address in Budapest but found only a sheet of paper on the door with the company name; the doorbell was not answered.
 DW cited the New York Times, which reported that BAC and at least two other shell companies were part of an Israeli front, intended to obscure links to Israeli intelligence officers.
 The CEO of BAC Consultancy said they were intermediaries, not involved in manufacturing the devices.

 BAC Consulting CEO Cristiana Bársony-Arcidiacono acknowledged working with Gold Apollo, but stated "I don't make the pagers.
 I am just the intermediate [sic]."
 Hungarian government spokesperson Zoltán Kovács said BAC Consulting "is a trading intermediary, with no manufacturing or operational site in Hungary.
 It has one manager registered at its declared address, and the referenced devices have never been in Hungary."